littlewhiteJ/using_ubuntu/clear_the_disk.md

 ```
 sudo apt-get autoclean
 ```
-==autoclean== clean the .deb package whose software is deleted now
+**autoclean** clean the .deb package whose software is deleted now

-and ==clean== clean all the .deb packages
+and **clean** clean all the .deb packages

 3. delete the orphan

-sometimes when you use ==apt-get== some supported packages would be installed at the same time
+sometimes when you use **apt-get** some supported packages would be installed at the same time

 if your software is deleted, they become orphans